BoldizsarP/rest-full/readme.md

 ## Path and method

-The path and method supplied are pre typed, they will not allow any other combination than what is defined in the openapi
+The path and method will be key combinations available in your specification.

 ## BodyKey and Content

 BodyKey and Content are defined by what is allowed in the openapi specification.
-The default implementation of **QueryPool** can only parse application/json and multipart/form-data
+The default implementation of **QueryPool** can only parse application/json and multipart/form-data, but let's you submit any shape.

-If any other body shape is supplied, the QP will throw an error during execution.
+If any other body shape is supplied, **QueryPool** will throw an error during execution.

 To facilitate other parsers you may use the settings object during initialization:

 ```ts